 Platform(s): PC, PS4, XB1

 Another zombie survival game that’s been in Early Access since a week after Nelson Mandela died, 7 Days To Die and DayZ aren’t a million miles away from each other but it’s 7 Days that arguably has the most interesting ideas.

 7 Days is not the prettiest or smoothest game on this list with some very rough textures and a general lack of sheen.
 If you can overlook that, it can be an engaging and very long ride.
 If you’re on PC, that is.
 The console version is, in a word, horrendous and supported pretty terribly.

-13. Conan Exiles
+27. Conan Exiles

 Really, that’s probably still its biggest selling point as it doesn’t do a great deal to distance itself from its peers while also borrowing pretty liberally from them.

 Still, if you want to feel very loosely connected to the lore of Robert Ervin Howard and grief some people, Conan Exiles has what you need.
 It has the customary open world survival game jank and drawbacks, though if you just want to build bases and get to the top of the ladder from the bottom, Exiles has a steady but rewarding sense of progression.

 From our Conan Exiles review: